 Because nighttime wetting happens when they are sleeping, children don't respond to charts with stars, little rewards or teaching.

 If you try an incentive such as letting your child wear regular underpants when he isn't consistently dry, you may set him up for feeling bad about failing, and worse, about disappointing his parents.

-In my practice, parents sometimes tell me that a child is not 'potty-trained at night.'
-I think it's better to call it bedwetting.
+Parents sometimes tell their pediatrician that their child is not "potty trained at night," but it's better to call it bedwetting, or nighttime wetting.
 It's normal.
-It's normal for many kids at four, but also normal—for some children—at 11 or 12.
-Bedwetting is something that your child might do, and there is no 'training' to make it go away.
+It's normal for many kids at 4, but also normal — for some children — at 11 or 12.
+Nighttime wetting is something that your child might do, and there is no "training" to make it go away.
 It happens as a result of complex body signals that occur involuntarily while the child is asleep.
 There is no way that your child can control these.
-The signals change and develop as the child ages —in some kids a little earlier, some later.
+The signals change and develop as the child ages — in some kids, a little earlier, some later.
 There's often a family history, which suggests a genetic influence.
-Ask your child's grandmother, you might be surprised what you learn!
+Ask your child's grandmother — you might be surprised what you learn!
 The most important thing you can do is help the child not feel bad about it, so don't treat it or even talk about it as failure.
 Be supportive and prepared.
-I recommend GoodNites® Underwear to help ease the stress of nighttime accidents and keep sheets dry.
+Using disposable absorbent product like GoodNites® Bedtime Pants can help ease the stress of nighttime accidents and keep sheets dry.

 Even though nighttime wetting is almost always normal, start mentioning it at every check-up visit with your child's doctor around age 4 or 5.
 The doctor will want to know if your child has ever been dry at night.
 If your child has been dry for long periods, but has recently started being wet at night, make an appointment with your physician.
 When a child has been successfully potty trained but suddenly has daytime accidents, it could signal a medical issue.